ali1571/ali1571/README.md

 - 👋 Hi, I’m @ali1571
-- 👀 I’m interested in python, game development and cybersecurity
+- 👀 I’m interested in python, data science, gamedev and bot development
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on game development
+- 💞️ I’m looking to collaborate on gamedev, trade bot development and machine learning projects
 - 📫 How to reach me aliabid1571@gmail.com

 <!---